TimmyAA/go-bitbucket/docs/PullrequestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesUsernameRepoSlugPullrequestsPullRequestIdPut**
-> Pullrequest RepositoriesUsernameRepoSlugPullrequestsPullRequestIdPut(ctx, username, repoSlug, pullRequestId, optional)
+> Pullrequest RepositoriesUsernameRepoSlugPullrequestsPullRequestIdPut(ctx, username, repoSlug, pullRequestId, body)

 Mutates the specified pull request.
 This can be used to change the pull request's branches or description.
 Only open pull requests can be mutated.